mayur11235/industrypersona/README.md

 streamlit run persona.py
 ```

-### Looking for a sample article to test our application.
+### Looking for a sample article to test the application.

 **Copy section of article**
 ```